Working with General Journals

 For each journal template, you can set up your own personal journal as a journal batch.
 For example, you can define your own journal batch for the payment journal that has your personal layout and settings.
 The following tip is an example of how to personalise a journal.

 If you select the Suggest Balancing Amount check box on the line for your batch in the General Journal Batches window, then the Amount field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
-For more information, see Letting Dynamics 365 Suggest Values.
+For more information, see Letting Finance and Operations, Business edition Suggest Values.

 Understanding Main Accounts and Balancing Accounts